A Special Use Permit

 For more information regarding special use at Stonewall National Monument, please email us.

 First Amendment Activities

 We encourage citizens to exercise rights guaranteed by the Constitution.
 However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect the public and park resources.
-Therefore, such activities require special use permits and National Park Service staff may regulate the time, place, and manner in which they are conducted.
-Some examples are:
+Therefore, such First Amendment activities involving more than 25 participants require special use permits and National Park Service staff may regulate the time, place, and manner in which they are conducted.

 The Stonewall National Monument “First Amendment Rights Area" is located at the eastern most end of Christopher Park, where Grove Street and Christopher Street meet.
 No more than 25 participants will be permitted at a time.